Thanks for signing up to The Music Vault! In the meantime check out our Special Offers.

 If your question is not answered in this FAQ, you can find our contact details on the contact page.

-Anyone who has an idea, a solid plan and a strong vision for how they want to do business in the music industry.
+Anyone who has an idea, a solid plan and a strong vision for how they want to do business in the music industry can apply for The UNIFIED Grant.

-Feel free to pitch different business ideas, but we are of course open to including your fully formed vision all in the one application.
+Feel free to pitch different business ideas, but we are open to including your fully formed vision all in the one application.

 Anyone under the age of 18 will need a Parent or Guardian overseeing their business and proposal.